Blameless Users in a Clean Room: Defining Copyright Protection for Generative Models: Differential privacy's protection against copying

 \end{proof}

+In the proof above, we need to bound the probability $\tau(\subsim(\C_{-\D});~\aux)$ of similarity with some work in $\C_{-\D}$ in the real distribution $\tau$.
+Blamelessness only gives us a bound in the clean-room distribution $\tau_{-c}$.
+Proposition~\ref{prop:blameless-real-world} shows that the latter implies the former.

 \begin{proposition} Let $\u$ be $\beta$-blameless w.r.t.\ $\D$, $\C$, $\train$.
-For all $c \in \C_{-\D}$, $\aux$: $\tau\left(\C_{-\D};~\aux\right) \le \beta.$ \end{proposition} \begin{proof} By definition of $\C_{-\D}$, $\scrub(\D,c) = \D$ and hence $\tau_{-c} = \tau$.
+For all $\aux$: $\tau\left(\C_{-\D};~\aux\right) \le \beta.$ \end{proposition} \begin{proof} By definition of $\C_{-\D}$, $\scrub(\D,c) = \D$ and hence $\tau_{-c} = \tau$.
 Also, $\C_{-\D} =\C_{-\D}\cup \{c\}$.
 Thus, $\tau(\C_{-\D}; \aux) \le \tau_{-c}\left(\subsim\left(\C_{-\D} \cup \{c\}\right);\aux\right) \le \beta$, with the last inequality by blamelessness. \end{proof}

+\begin{remark}[On the linear dependence on $N_D$] Notice that $\kappa > N_D\cdot(\beta + \delta)$ grows linearly with $N_D = |\C_\D|$.
+This only yields a meaningful bound if $N_D \ll 1/(\beta+\delta)$.
+Along with the difficulty of creating enormous golden datasets (Section~\ref{sec:discussion}), this is another reason that our approach is most practical when only medium-sized datasets are required (i.e., tens of thousands of items)

-\begin{remark}[Improving the union bound] The factor of $N_D = |\C_\D|$ from the union bound is unreasonably pessimistic.
+On the other hand, the factor of $N_D = |\C_\D|$ from the union bound is unreasonably pessimistic, and it should be possible to greatly improve it by imposing additional assumptions on $\subsim$ and $\ideas$.
 Ideas sometimes differ so greatly that the risk of substantial similarity is essentially 0: a photorealistic bird will never resemble Dr.\ Seuss's {Cat in the Hat}.
 If the user is targeting a fixed set of ideas $\id$ (conditioning $\tau$ on $\id$), one might instead take the union bound over $\C_\D^\id = \{c \in \C_\D : \id \in \ideas(\subsim(c))\}$.
 We expect that typically $N_D^\id := |\C_\D^\id| \ll |\C_\D| = N_D$. \end{remark}

 \begin{remark}[Golden datasets remain golden over time] Theorem~\ref{thm:dp} states that $(\eps,\delta)$-differentially private models are $(\kappa,\beta)$-clean for \emph{golden datasets} (and appropriate $\kappa$ and $\beta$).
 The set of golden datasets $\DD$ depends on the set of in-copyright works $\C$.
 For example, every $\D$ is golden when nothing is in-copyright ($\C = \emptyset$).